-ACT's QA & TA program provides the following services to our members in order to ensure their success in serving people living with HIV/AIDS in Connecticut.
-For additional questions regarding this program contact Catellia Casey, Manager of Member Services & Training, at 860-247-2437 x313.
+ACT's QA & TA program provides the following services to agencies throughout Connecticut in order to ensure their success in serving people living with HIV/AIDS.
+For additional questions regarding this program contact Catellia Casey, Manager of QA & TA, at 860-247-2437 x313.

 The Quality Assurance Review Program (QARP) is the flagship quality improvement program for ACT, monitoring and evaluating the housing needs—placements, case management and services—for Persons Living with HIV/AIDS (PLWHA) in Connecticut.
 It is a successor to the housing resources initiative of the Connecticut AIDS Resources Coalition (CARC), prior to the merger of that organization with AIDS Project Hartford (APH) in 2013.
 At least annually, the program begins with a desk audit of selected programmatic materials and culminates into a site review, jointly administered by an independent auditor and representatives from different government departments (DOH and HOPWA).

 Through its Continuous Quality Improvement (CQI) Committee, ACT developed a set of minimum quality requirements for all the HIV/AIDS supportive housing programs in the state.
-The Standards of Care (SoC), as the requirements are called—adapted from the 7 Dimensions of Quality created by the Corporation for Supportive Housing (CSH) and the case management evaluation procedures of the Ryan White program.
+The Standards of Care were adapted from the 7 Dimensions of Quality created by the Corporation for Supportive Housing (CSH) and the case management evaluation procedures of the Ryan White program.

 If you are interested in joining the CQI committee, please contact Catellia Casey at 860-247-2437 x313.

-TA is provided to members who seek to improve on audit score or new members in preparation for the quality assurance review process (audit).
-When the audit season ends, Manager of QA & TA will follow up with agencies to solicit requests for TA.
+TA is provided to agencies who seek to improve their audit score or new programs in preparation for the quality assurance review process (audit).
+When the audit season ends, the Manager of QA & TA will follow up with agencies to solicit requests for TA.